-Featured Artist: Ashley Bryan: Ashley Bryan grew up in the Bronx in New York City.
+African American artist Ashley Bryan was born in 1923 and grew up in the Bronx in New York City.
 When he was a little boy his parents noticed right away that he loved to draw and paint and make things.
 They did everything they could to make sure he had art supplies to create things with.
 After he graduated from high school he wanted to go to college and study art.
 This would have been in the time right before World War II, well before the Civil Rights Movement.
 Ashley interviewed for a spot at an art institute.
 He says in his autobiography Ashley Bryan Words to My Life’s Song,”

 The interviewer stated that mine was the best portfolio that he had seen.
 However, he also informed me that it would be a waste to give a scholarship to a colored person.

 Fortunately for all of us, Ashley listened to good advice from his parents.
 They told him to not let anyone or anything ever stop him from doing what he loves.
 Ashley persevered.
 He attended the Cooper Union School of Art and Engineering and Columbia University.
 He studied art in France and Germany too.

 Ashley has taught art, written and illustrated books and created countless beautiful things that you can see in this book: stained glass windows, paintings, sculptures, puppets and more.
 There is one picture in this book that shows Ashley at home in a room full of his creations.
 It’s like looking at an I Spy picture of wonderful things.
 I would love to wonder through his studio, pull up a stool and begin creating something.
 When you read this book written in his own words, you’ll realize that if you did walk into his studio, that is exactly what he would want you to do!

 - Artcyclopedia: African American Artists

 - African-American Artists at the National Gallery of Art

 Biography in Context is a database you can use in any IndyPL Library Branch or at home.
 Biography in Context will show you biographies, magazines, videos and more about African American Artists.